 Junior Conference Success Stories

-Jessica Webster presented her first paper at the 2004 Junior Conference when she was in the 5th grade.
+Jessica Millenbach (Webster) presented her first paper at the 2004 Junior Conference when she was in the 5th grade.
 She continued presenting until she finished high school in 2011.
 Jessica credits the experience with helping her develop friendships, get scholarships, and open up job opportunities.

 Writing Your Paper